Astrophotography: night sky and star photography tips

 2. Find the right location and choose the right time

 The best time to photograph the Milky Way in the northern hemisphere is between March and September, when it appears highest in the sky.
 Aim to shoot between midnight and 5am, ideally on nights with a new moon.
 The Milky Way season lasts longer in the southern hemisphere, from February to late October.
+Check websites and apps for the exact times of astronomical events, so you can plan where to stand and when to shoot.

 3. Try different camera settings